#{ServerName}

 Dog passports – how much do they cost and how long do they last?

-With animal passport regulations being unclear due to Brexit, it is best to check with DEFRA about the documents needed for your animal to be able to travel in and out of the UK.
-While at the moment, all that a dog needs to enter the UK from most European countries is a passport, microchip, rabies vaccination and treatment for tapeworm (please note that there is a timeframe for this), this may change in the event of a no-deal situation.
+It is best to check with DEFRA about the documents needed for your animal to be able to travel in and out of the UK.
+While at the moment, all that a dog needs to enter the UK from most European countries is a passport, microchip, rabies vaccination and treatment for tapeworm (please note that there is a timeframe for this), this may change in the future.
 Current advice is that you should start the process at least 4 months before you travel.
-Passports for dogs travelling from countries outside the EU shouldn't see any change but check with your vet or DEFRA to make sure that you have up to date information.
+Passports for dogs travelling from countries outside the EU shouldn't see any change but check with your vet or DEFRA to make sure that you have up-to-date information.

 The current cost of a passport can vary from vet to vet, and you should also consider the microchip, rabies vaccination and tapeworm costs.
 Luckily the passport is valid for life, with the rabies booster required just every 3 years in the UK (it can be yearly in other countries so do bear this in mind).
-Your dog should already have a microchip so you will not need to pay for that again but you will need to give a tapeworm treatment every time you enter the UK which is an added cost of approximately £40.
-The average cost of a pet passport and rabies vaccination alone is about £80-£100.
+Your dog should already have a microchip so you will not need to pay for that again but you will need to give a tapeworm treatment every time you enter the UK which is an added cost of approximately £50.
+The average cost of a pet passport is about £110 before adding costs for treatments or vaccinations.

 Will my dog enjoy flying?